 Duchenne Muscular Dystrophy – This is the most common form of the variant.
 Almost half of the reported cases are suffering from DMD.
-This affects boys, the symptoms are usually observed during 2-3 years of age, the child becomes wheel chair bound at the age of 12 years and typically dies of respiratory failure by his early 20’s.
+This affects boys, the symptoms are usually observed during 2-3 years of age, the child becomes wheelchair bound at the age of 12 years and typically dies of respiratory failure by his early 20’s.
 As this involves the weakness of major involuntary muscles such as heart and lungs, it is known to be the most severe of all.

 Becker Muscular Dystrophy – This is another form of MD, very similar to DMD.
 In spite of being similar to DMD, the disease is much milder than DMD and its symptoms start very late with the less severity.
 On an average, people with BMD, start expressing symptoms such as muscle breakdown and weakness by the starting of adulthood.
-Sometimes, people with BMD, can also exhibit breathing disorders, heart, bone, muscles and joint problems.
+Sometimes, people with BMD can also exhibit breathing disorders, heart, bone, muscles, and joint problems.

 Emery Dreifuss Muscular Dystrophy – This is a very rare form of MD, typically expressed in late childhood to early teens.
-Although rare, symptoms include wastage of muscles, weakness, join deformities with slow progression.
+Although rare, symptoms include wastage of muscles, weakness, joint deformities with slow progression.
 In severe cases, sudden death may occur due to cardiac arrest.

 Limb-girdle Muscular Dystrophy – This is a type of muscular dystrophy, affecting boys and girls equally.
 It usually occurs in late childhood to middle age.
 The symptoms include muscle wastage in shoulders, upper arms, around the thighs and the hips.
-The progression of the disease is slow, but in later stage of life a wheelchair may be completely necessary.
+The progression of the disease is slow, but in a later stage of life, a wheelchair may be completely necessary.

 Myotonic Muscular Dystrophy – This is a type of MD in which muscle relaxation can cause a problem.
-It occurs especially in teens.
+It occurs, especially in teens.
 A number of other problems can also be exhibited such as muscle weakness, wasting, cataracts and heart problems.

 Congenital Muscular Dystrophy – This is a generalized term for all the babies and children with MD.
 This is equally expressed in both girls as well as boys.
 In rare cases, CMD can as well cause learning or intellectual disability.

-Fasciocapulohumeral Muscular Dystrophy – This type of MD occurs in both men as well as women but is found to be more common in men than in women.
-It has been observed that about one in three people with this type of MD is typically unaware of the condition until well in adulthood.
+Facioscapulohumeral Muscular Dystrophy – This type of MD occurs in both men as well as women but is found to be more common in men than in women.
+It has been observed that about one in three people with this type of MD is typically unaware of the condition until well into adulthood.
 The symptoms may include sleeping with their eyes slightly open, an inability to squeeze their eyes tightly and an inability to bring their lips together.

 Factors Responsible for Muscular Dystrophy

-Muscular Dystrophy is a genetic disorder due to faulty expression of mutated genes.
+Muscular Dystrophy is a genetic disorder due to a faulty expression of mutated genes.
 Almost 90% of the disorders are inherited from the family history whereas 10% of them are expressed due to spontaneous changes in their mother’s egg or developing embryo that has been passed on to the next generation.
 A female who carries the faulty genes can pass the same on to the next generation.
 If the genes are being passed to daughters, they become the carrier of the same whereas if the genes are being passed on to the boys they tend to express the symptoms.

 Researchers could ultimately discover the abnormal gene which, when defective, can cause Muscular Dystrophy.
 The muscle protein associated with the gene abnormality is known as the Dystrophin.
 In some muscular dystrophy cases, the protein is being produced but it’s either not clear or is of very poor quality.
 However, scientists are still working to discover the genetic defects causing other forms of muscular dystrophy.